bfix/dynamo/rt/README.md

 A [newer DYNAMO model](https://en.wikipedia.org/wiki/World3) - called _WORLD3_ -
-was used by Dennis Meadows et al. as a basis for the report "_The Limits to Growth_".
+was used by Dennis Meadows et al. as a basis for the report "_The Limits to Growth_" published by the "Club of Rome".
+The source code for _WORLD3_ can be found on pages 549-557 of the book _Dynamics of growth in a finite world_ .

-Both models can be found in the folder `world/`.
+Both world models can be found in the folder `world/`.

-**N.B.: The WORLD3 model is not available yet - hopefully coming soon!**

 ## Models from the book "Introduction to System Dynamics Modeling with DYNAMO"